stephangriesel/telerik-blogs/how-to-select-a-react-grid.md

 ![](https://i.imgur.com/QhCdT42.gif)

  We make our packages easily consumable through npm to ensure that if you need to build a demo to show your boss, that's totally fine!
 As well you can get a free month of support so that you can really test out every aspect of what it would be like developing with the KendoReact library having full 24/7 support.

-## Touch and Mobile

-## Security

 ## Must Have Features in a React Grid